The Personal Website of Mark W. Dawson

 - Benjamin Franklin

-However, until such time as I have new or better information, or reasoned counterpoint, I will remain firm in my opinions as I am firm in what I see as the right.
-For those who think I may recant some or all of what I have written for any other reasons I would remind them of what Martin Luther said in defending his "Disputation of Martin Luther on the Power and Efficacy of Indulgences", which came to be known as The Ninety-Five Theses:
+However, until such time as I have new or better information, or reasoned critique, I will remain firm in my opinions, as I am firm in what I see as the right.
+For those who think I may recant some or all of what I have written for any other reasons I would remind them of the previous quote of Martin Luther said in defending his Ninety-Five Theses.

 I am an overweight, out-of-shape, newly minted senior citizen.
 I am a heterosexual male, married, and father of one adult daughter.
 I am of European descent (mostly Scottish, English, German, and some Eastern European), but most importantly, I am a Human Being (this is what I put on all forms that require I state my race).